-Both Hb and Hct change rapidly as a neonate matures, so lower limits of normal also change ( ).
+Both hemoglobin and hematocrit change rapidly as a neonate matures, so lower limits of normal also change ( ).
 Variables such as gestational age Gestational Age Gestational age and growth parameters help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.
-Neonatal gestational age is usually defined... read more , sampling site (capillary vs vein), and position of the neonate relative to the placenta before cord clamping (lower position causes blood to transfer in to the neonate; higher position causes blood to transfer out of the neonate), and timing of cord clamping (greater delay transfers more blood to the neonate) also affect results (1 General reference Anemia is a reduction in red cell mass or hemoglobin and is usually defined as hemoglobin or hematocrit > 2 standard deviations below the mean for age.
+Neonatal gestational age is usually defined... read more , sampling site (capillary vs vein), position of the neonate relative to the placenta before cord clamping (lower position causes blood to transfer in to the neonate; higher position causes blood to transfer out of the neonate), and timing of cord clamping (greater delay transfers more blood to the neonate) also affect results (1 General reference Anemia is a reduction in red cell mass or hemoglobin and is usually defined as hemoglobin or hematocrit > 2 standard deviations below the mean for age.
 Some authorities also consider a relative... read more ).

 Causes of anemia in neonates include

 Physiologic anemia is the most common cause of anemia in the neonatal period.
 Normal physiologic processes often cause normocytic-normochromic anemia at an expected time after birth in term and preterm infants.
 Physiologic anemias do not generally require extensive evaluation or treatment.

-In term infants, the increase in oxygenation that occurs with normal breathing after birth causes an abrupt rise in tissue O 2 level, resulting in negative feedback on erythropoietin production and erythropoiesis.
-This reduction in erythropoiesis, as well as the shorter life span of neonatal RBCs (90 days vs 120 days in adults), causes Hb concentration to fall over the first 2 to 3 mo of life (typical Hb nadir 9 to 11 g/dL [90 to 110 g/L]).
+In term infants, the increase in oxygenation that occurs with normal breathing after birth causes an abrupt rise in tissue oxygen level, resulting in negative feedback on erythropoietin production and erythropoiesis.
+This reduction in erythropoiesis, as well as the shorter life span of neonatal RBCs (90 days vs 120 days in adults), causes hemoglobin (Hb) concentration to fall over the first 2 to 3 months of life (typical Hb nadir 9 to 11 g/dL [90 to 110 g/L]).
 This is called the physiologic nadir.
-Hb remains stable over the next several weeks and then slowly rises in the 4th to 6th mo secondary to renewed erythropoietin stimulation.
+Hb remains stable over the next several weeks and then slowly rises in the 4th to 6th month secondary to renewed erythropoietin stimulation.

 Physiologic anemia is more pronounced in preterm infants Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
 In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more , occurring earlier and with a lower nadir compared to term infants.
 This condition is also referred to as anemia of prematurity.
-A mechanism similar to the one that causes anemia in term infants causes anemia in preterm infants during the first 4 to 12 wk.
+A mechanism similar to the one that causes anemia in term infants causes anemia in preterm infants during the first 4 to 12 weeks.
 Lower erythropoietin production, shorter RBC life span (35 to 50 days), rapid growth, and more frequent phlebotomy contribute to a faster and lower Hb nadir (8 to 10 g/dL [80 to 100 g/L]) in preterm infants.
-Anemia of prematurity most commonly affects infants < 32 wk gestation.
+Anemia of prematurity most commonly affects infants < 32 weeks gestation.
 Almost all acutely ill and extremely preterm infants Preterm, Very Preterm, and Extremely Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
 In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more (< 28 weeks gestation) will develop anemia that is severe enough to require RBC transfusion during their initial hospitalization.

 Anemia may develop because of prenatal, perinatal (at delivery), or postpartum hemorrhage.
 In neonates, absolute blood volume is low (eg, preterm, 90 to 105 mL/kg; term, 78 to 86 mL/kg); therefore, acute loss of as little as 15 to 20 mL of blood may result in anemia.
 An infant with chronic blood loss can compensate physiologically and is typically more clinically stable than an infant with acute blood loss.